ryan-mahoney/Every-Fn/README.md

 # Every-Fn

+Nano package that exports two functions: `every` and `typed`.

+---

+## Every

-Javascript function that iterates over an array of functions until one of the functions returns `false`.
+`every` is a function that iterates over an list of functions until one of the functions returns `false`.
 The output of each function is merged into the output of the previously called function and passed as input to the next function call.

-An optional initial state object may be provided.
+An optional initial state object may be provided as a second argument.

-If an asynchronous function is specified, `Every-Fn` will `await` it's return before calling the next function.
+If an asynchronous function is specified, `every` will `await` it's return before calling the next function.

-### Example

-`sample-controller.js`
+For example: `sample-controller.js`

 ```
 import { every } from "every-fn";